VirtualClover/easy-docs/README.md

 # 📝 Easy docs

-Easy Docs is an open source Figma plugin, that helps you create and edit documentation more efficiently!
+Easy Docs is an open source Figma plugin, that helps you create, edit, and export documentation more efficiently!

 ## Special mentions